cohesity/SecureX/README.md

 ### <a name="ignore-anomaly-workflow"></a> Ignore Anomaly on Cohesity Helios
 [top](#Cisco-SecureX-Integration)

-This workflow ignores anomaly on for the specified object on Helios which removes this object from the list of anomalous objects.
+This workflow ignores anomaly for the specified object on Helios which removes this object from the list of anomalous objects.
+This workflow also suppresses anomalous object alert on helios of the given object.

-> This is an Response workflows.
+> This is an Response workflow.

 ##### Input